rosanajurdi/Prior-based-Losses-for-Medical-Image-Segmentation/readme.md

-**Perimeter-based Loss**
+**Perimeter-based Loss** \\
+- Code should be cleaned and divided into project compartements . \\
+- Functions should be documented
-Documentation will be provided shortly !!!
+- Documentation should be provided !!!